Wild City — Behind The Documentary With Its Female Filmmaker

 There’s nothing quite as calming and insightful as watching National Geographic documentaries and witnessing scenes of lions hunting down zebras up close on screen.
 But when it comes to animal documentaries in our own Little Red Dot, the first question that comes to mind is “got meh?”

-While the biggest animal drama we’re familiar with of recent times was the turf war between the Marina and Bishan otter gangs, Australian filmmaker Claire Clements proves to us that there’s so much more to wildlife in Singapore than we think.
+While the biggest animal drama we’re familiar with was the turf war between the Marina and Bishan otter gangs, Australian filmmaker Claire Clements proves to us that there’s so much more to wildlife in Singapore than we think.
 Pioneering Singapore’s natural history wildlife documentary scene, Claire produced a series called Wild City and was involved in every aspect of her documentaries — from shooting to producing and directing.

 Embarking on her journey as a filmmaker in Singapore